The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 After losing scripts and other useful bits of Elite-related stuff during a reinstall (yes, I am an idiot), I decided to create this repository so I don't have to rewrite them all next time.
 My other repository is a personal fork of Input Remapper that spawns several virtual gamepads instead of just one, enabling multi-stick setup with response curves.
 This repo holds the Input Remapper profiles for my devices, and scripts for joystick wrangling with `evdev-joystick`.

 ## joystick-init.sh
 This is a short Bash script that addresses issues with my joystick (a Winwing Ursa Minor R) in Linux.
-There are no kernel drivers for it, so while it _is_ recognised as an input device with analogue axes, udev assumes it is a gamepad and sets _very_ conservative defaults, giving it a large deadzone that makes flying generally unpleasant and precision FA-off flying impossible.
+There are no specific kernel drivers for it, so while it _is_ recognised as an input device with analogue axes, udev assumes it is a gamepad and sets _very_ conservative defaults, giving it a large deadzone that makes flying generally unpleasant and precision FA-off flying impossible.

 You can see the values for your stick by running `evtest` and selecting the event ID of your device.
 Press Ctrl+C to stop the test and scroll up to see the axis values for your device.
 My device returns the following values for the X, Y and Z axes: